Advisory competence as well as legal know-how should be a fundamental requirement for a lawyer, as should special knowledge in certain areas of law.

 These guiding principles not only determined my career, but also shaped me as a person and as an attorney.
 If a full legal service and advice tailored to your needs are important to you, you are in good hands.

 Another aspect of my understanding of this profession, is that it also provides the opportunity to participate in public and scientific debate.
+Working as a lawyer, in my opinion, directly demands this.
 An overview of my current contributions can be found here.